Overview

 Guesthouse Experience

-For those wishing to extend their stay, the Abbey operates a guesthouse (see the official guesthouse page).
+For those wishing to extend their stay, the Abbey operates a guesthouse.
 Guests may join the monks for daily prayers, share meals, and experience the rhythm of Benedictine life, all while observing the community’s silence and reflective periods.

 Cultural Touches